I am Amanda Iheme (pronounced E-HAY-MAY), an Igbo-Nigerian architecture photographer living and working in Lagos, Nigeria.

 I create photographs that emphasize and celebrate the design, history, culture and engineering of built structures, spaces and landscapes.
-Through my work, I seek to document and preserve the architectural history and story of a place, evoke feelings of nostalgia and share visually appealing images.
+Through my work, I seek to document and preserve a place’s architectural history and story, evoke feelings of nostalgia and share visually appealing images.

 I am currently working on the following projects: